rfjakob/earlyoom/README.md

 Changelog
 ---------
+* v0.8: Use a guesstimate if the kernel does not provide MemAvailable
 * v0.7: Select victim by oom_score instead of VmRSS, add options `-i` and `-d`
 * v0.6: Add command-line options `-m`, `-s`, `-k`
 * v0.5: Add swap support